knolan10/BBHBot/documentation/Trigger_documentation.md

 10. If we have triggered on an earlier GCN for the event, we check if it is currently before sunset.
 If it is before sunset, we will remove our submitted trigger and submit a new trigger with the most recent inference.

-11. We check coverage of the skymap over the previous two nights, and if we serendipitiously covered the 90% localization in that time period, then we will not trigger ZTF.
+11. We check coverage of the skymap over the previous ~2 nights, and if we serendipitiously covered the 90% localization in that time period, then we will not trigger ZTF.
 However we will still create a log of this event along with all of the other triggered events, which will put it in the pipeline for automated followup observations and flare detection.

 12. We submit the plan to the ZTF queue, and update our bookkeeping:
     - We add the event to [triggered_events](../data/trigger_data/triggered_events.csv)